First time to Japan: Quick Guide

 Cash or Credit Card

 I read that Japan was still a rather ‘cash’ country before my first trip, but I experienced otherwise.
 Most of the places accepted credit card and the rates are usually as good or better than what I exchanged.
-I will say to bring adequate cash for the small bites along the way but don’t get too worried about running out of cash, as it is still easy to look for establishments which allow credit cards.
+I will say to bring adequate cash for the small bites along the way but don’t get too worried about running out of cash, as it is still easy to look for establishments that allow credit cards.
 I swiped my cards for larger purchases, such as a shopping spree at drugstores or Uniqlo and cash for everything else.

 If it is your first time to Japan, you might not be familiar with this but tourists get tax rebates!
 Most of the bigger merchants such as Uniqlo, Matsumoto Kiyoshi (a popular drugstore chain) offer this to tourists.

-There are two ways that this could work: one, you hit a certain amount for your purchase, usually 5000 yen, and they will automatically charge you the price less tax at their tax free counters.
-The other, is where you have to go to a counter to apply for tax-free shopping first.
+There are two ways that this could work: one, you hit a certain amount for your purchase, usually 5000 yen and they will automatically charge you the price less tax at their tax free counters.
+The other is where you have to go to a counter to apply for tax-free shopping first.
 Cosmetics and other products, such as souvenirs have to accumulate a certain amount (usually 5000 yen) separately.
-Once you are done with your shopping, you can head back to the tax free counter and they will do the refund in cash.
+Once you are done with your shopping, you can head back to the tax-free counter and they will do the refund in cash.
 Most of these counters have shorter opening hours so do check it with the counter staff before you go berserk shopping.